 • Information included on your Curriculum Vitae (CV) including references, education history and employment history

-• Documentation relating to your right to work in the UK driving licence check data
+• Documentation relating to your right to work in the UK; driving licence check data

 We collect data about you in a variety of ways including the information you would normally include in a CV or a job application cover letter, or notes made by our interviewers during a recruitment interview.
 Other details may be collected directly from you in the form of official documentation such as your driving licence details, passport or other right to work evidence.
 In some cases, we will collect data about you from third parties, such as employment agencies or former employers when gathering references or credit reference agencies.